navikt/crm-nks-base/force-app/main/default/aura/nksFlowStarter/.doc/README.md

 ## AURA: Flow Starter

-Simple aura component allowing to start a flow on screen on button click
+Simple aura component allowing to start a flow on screen on button click.

 ## Attributes